Last updated on 2026-05-15

 Career Options

-- Industrial Instrument Technician: Responsible for installing, maintaining, and repairing instrumentation systems used in industrial settings.
+- Industrial Instrument Technician: Responsible for the installation, maintenance, and repair of industrial instrumentation systems.

-- Control Systems Technician: Specializes in the design and implementation of control systems for various industrial applications.
+- Control Systems Technician: Focuses on the development and maintenance of control systems used in various industrial applications.

-- Field Service Technician: Provides on-site support and maintenance for industrial equipment and systems.
+- Field Service Technician: Provides on-site support and troubleshooting for industrial equipment and systems.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.